Bruce Phillips

 • CO₂ dissolves into seawater → forms carbonic acid → oceans become less alkaline

-• this affects shelled organisms and food webs
+• this affects shell-bearing sealife and food networks

-• it can disrupt ocean ecosystems and oxygen production (marine algae contribute hugely to oxygen cycles)
+• it can disrupt ocean ecosystems and oxygen production (marine algae hugely affect oxygen cycles)

-8. Novel entities (new chemicals & pollutants, incl. plastics)
+8. Novel entities (new chemicals and pollutants, including plastics)

 9. Atmospheric aerosol loading

-• sulfur aerosols can reflect sunlight and cool locally
+• sulphur aerosols can reflect sunlight and lead to local cooling

-A difficult trade-off: reducing deadly air pollution is essential, but doing so can “unmask” some warming that aerosols have been hiding.
+A difficult trade-off: reducing deadly air pollution is essential, but doing so can unmask warming which aerosols have been hiding.

 How the boundaries interact: oceans and biosphere as examples